jasonincanada/kattis/notes/Target Practice.md

 ![sample 2](./images/target-practice/targetpractice-sample-2.png)

-This test case is a successful one because with at most two lines drawn (red and blue) we have crossed through all the points in the data set
+This test case is a successful one because with at most two lines drawn (red and blue) we have crossed through all the points in the data set.

 Compare this to **Sample Input 1**, where we would need at least three lines to cross all points: